QuizCure

 Output: ('Summation Value:', 7)

-Here function add has one expression to execute therefore we can replace such a single expression by defining anonymous function Lambda.
+Here function add has one expression to execute therefore we can replace such a single expression by defining the anonymous function Lambda.

 Let's rewrite the above example code using Lambda as below